-- Section 5.1.
+Section 5.1.
 Available Shares.
 Shares hereunder may consist, in whole or in part, of authorized and unissued shares or treasury shares, including shares purchased by the Company for purposes of the Plan.
 The certificates for Common Stock issued hereunder may include any legend which the Committee deems appropriate to reflect any restrictions on transfer hereunder or under the Agreement or as the Committee may otherwise deem appropriate.
-Subject to adjustment pursuant to Section 5.3, the maximum number of shares of Common Stock that may be issued under the Plan as a result of all Grants is Eight Hundred Thousand (800,000) shares. - Section 5.2.
+Subject to adjustment pursuant to Section 5.3, the maximum number of shares of Common Stock that may be issued under the Plan as a result of all Grants is Eight Hundred Thousand (800,000) shares.

+Section 5.2.
 Previously Granted Shares.
 Subject to Sections 5.1 and 5.3, the Committee has full authority to determine the number of shares of Common Stock available for Grants.
-In its discretion, the Committee may include as available for distribution all of the following: - (a) Common Stock subject to a Grant that has been forfeited; - (b) Common Stock under a Grant that otherwise terminates, fails to vest, expires or lapses in whole or in part without issuance of Common Stock being made to a Participant; and - (c) Common Stock subject to any Grant that settles in cash or a form other than Common Stock. - Section 5.3.
-Adjustments.
-Without limiting the Committee's discretion as provided in ARTICLE XI hereof, if there shall occur any change in the capital structure of the Company by reason of any extraordinary dividend or other distribution (whether in the form of cash, Common Stock, other securities or other property, and other than a normal cash dividend), recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase or exchange of Common Stock or other securities of the Company, issuance of warrants or other rights to purchase Common Stock or other securities of the Company, or other corporate transaction or event having an effect similar to the foregoing, which affects the Common Stock, then the Committee shall, in an equitable and proportionate manner as determined by the Committee (and, as applicable, in such manner as is consistent with Sections 162(m), 422 and 409A of the Code and the regulations thereunder) either: (i) adjust any or all of (1) the aggregate number of shares of Common Stock or other securities of the Company (or number and kind of other securities or property) with respect to which Grants may be awarded under the Plan; (2) the number of shares of Common Stock or other securities of the Company (or number and kind of other securities or property) subject to outstanding Grants under the Plan, provided that the number of shares of Common Stock subject to any Grant shall always be a whole number; (3) the grant or exercise price with respect to any Grant under the Plan, and (4) the limits on the number of shares of Common Stock or Grants that may be granted to Participants under the Plan in any calendar year; (ii) provide for an equivalent award in respect of securities of the surviving entity of any merger, consolidation or other transaction or event having a similar effect; or (iii) make provision for a cash payment to the holder of an outstanding Grant.
+In its discretion, the Committee may include as available for distribution all of the following:

+(a) Common Stock subject to a Grant that has been forfeited;

+(b) Common Stock under a Grant that otherwise terminates, fails to vest, expires or lapses in whole or in part without issuance of Common Stock being made to a Participant; and reason of any extraordinary dividend or other distribution (whether in the form of cash, Common Stock, other securities or other property, and other than a normal cash dividend), recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase or exchange of Common Stock or other securities of the Company, issuance of warrants or other rights to purchase Common Stock or other securities of the Company, or other corporate transaction or event having an effect similar to the foregoing, which affects the Common Stock, then the Committee shall, in an equitable and proportionate manner as determined by the Committee (and, as applicable, in such manner as is consistent with Sections 162(m), 422 and 409A of the Code and the regulations thereunder) either: (i) adjust any or all of (1) the aggregate number of shares of Common Stock or other securities of the Company (or number and kind of other securities or property) with respect to which Grants may be awarded under the Plan; (2) the number of shares of Common Stock or other securities or property) subject to outstanding Grants under the Plan, provided that the number of shares of Common Stock subject to any Grant shall always be a whole number; (3) the grant or exercise price with respect to any Grant under the Plan, and (4) the limits on the number of shares of Common Stock or Grants that may be granted to Participants under the Plan in any calendar year; (ii) provide for an equivalent award in respect of securities of the surviving entity of any merger, consolidation or other transaction or event having a similar effect; or (iii) make provision for a cash payment to the holder of an outstanding Grant.
 Any such adjustments to outstanding Grants shall be effected in a manner that precludes the material enlargement or dilution of rights and benefits under such Grants.